 9. They never attended church to begin with.

-From a Noah’s Ark themed nursery, to jumbotron summer-campish kids church, to pizza parties and rock concerts, many evangelical youth have been coddled in a not-quite-church, but not-quite-world hothouse.
-They’ve never sat on a pew between a set of new parents with a fussy baby and a senior citizen on an oxygen tank.
+From a Noah’s ark-themed nursery to Jumbotron summer-campish children’s church, to pizza parties and rock concerts, many evangelical kids have been coddled in a not-quite-church but not-quite-world hothouse.
+They’ve never sat in a pew between a set of new parents with a fussy baby and a senior citizen on an oxygen tank.

+Want to know why youth leave the church?
 They don’t see the full timeline of the gospel for every season of life.
-Instead, we’ve dumbed down the message, pumped up the volume and act surprised when…
+Instead, we’ve dumbed down the message, pumped up the volume, and then act surprised when…

 8. They get smart.

-Are we surprised they are leaving church?
-It’s not that our students “got smarter” when they left home, rather someone actually treated them as intelligent.
-Rather than dumbing down the message, the agnostics and atheists treat our youth as intelligent and challenge their intellect with “deep thoughts” of question and doubt.
+Are we surprised by youth leaving the church?
+Students don’t get smarter when they leave home; rather, someone actually treats them as intelligent!
+Rather than dumbing down the message, the agnostics and atheists treat youth as intelligent and challenge their intellect with “deep thoughts” of question and doubt.

-Many of these “doubts” have been answered, in great depth, over the centuries of our faith.
+Many of these doubts have been answered, in great depth, over the centuries of our Christian faith.
 However…

-When we choose leaders based upon their ability to draw and lead rather than to accurately teach the faith, well, they don’t teach the faith.
+When we choose leaders based on their ability to draw and lead rather than to accurately teach the faith, well, they don’t teach the faith.